applicvision/frontend-friends/docs/api/README.md

 #### Constructor

 Do not instantiate `DynamicFragment` using the constructor.
 Instead use the [tag function](#htmlstrings-string-values--dynamicfragment).
 The class is primarily exported for type checking.
 But one thing to note is that creating `DynamicFragment` is a very cheap operation.
-It does not touch the document, or construct an html string when created.
+It neither touches the document, nor constructs an HTML string when created.
 Only when mounted, or when `.toString()` is called, does it form the HTML string, adds it to the document and attaches event listeners.

 > [!Note]
 > Depending on what you put in the expessions, `${}`, the ``` html`` ``` statement can be heavy, but that is not really part of the `DynamicFragment` creation.